Changes to European Union Citizens voting

 EU Citizens voting rights

-From 7 May 2024, EU electors will only be able to vote at elections and referendums that use the local government franchise in England if they are:
+From 7 May 2024, EU electors are only able to vote at elections and referendums that use the local government franchise in England if they are:

 • a qualifying EU citizen, or